 Use the tab to remove the tray.

 Now you’ll repeat once more for your upper teeth and twice more for your lower teeth.
 We need all 4 impressions, even if they have defects.

-You’ll want to make sure both the front and back sides of your mouth are captured in the putty.
-If you’re taking the impression correctly, the putty will come out of the back and over the sides of the tray as you bite down.
+Tip: You’ll want to make sure both the front and back sides of your mouth are captured in the putty.
+If you’re taking the impression correctly, the putty will come out of the back and past the sides of the tray as you bite down.
 You should feel it on your gums at the back of your mouth.
 For your upper teeth, press your thumbs into the tray at the back of the mouth when you first insert the tray.
 Once the tray is seated, you can hold it in place by gently resting your thumbs under the tray.
 For your lower teeth, press down on the back of the tray with your peace-sign fingers.

 Great job!
 Now without removing the putty from the trays, simply put the impression trays in the box.
 Do not pack the box with anything else (paper towels, packing peanuts, etc.).
 It’s okay if the impressions rattle around in the box.
 We promise they’ll be safe.
 Throw away (or recycle) the putty buckets and the rest of the contents.
 The return shipping label is already on the bottom of the box, so just drop it in any mailbox, and you’re well on your way to your new smile.